vyos/vyos-documentation/docs/nat.rst

 Traffic Filters
 ---------------

 Traffic Filters are used to control which packets will have the defined NAT rules applied.
-Five different filters can be applied within a NAT rule
+Five different filters can be applied within a NAT rule.

 * **outbound-interface** - applicable only to :ref:`source-nat`.
-It configures
+It
-  the interface which is used for the outside traffic that this translation rule applies to.
+  configures the interface which is used for the outside traffic that this translation rule applies to.

   Example: